choiman1559/NotiSender/README.md

 - Strong data encryption function
 - View previous notification history
 - Multiple customizable parameters

- ## TO-DO List

- - [X] UI reorganization and Material You design application
- - [ ] Soft-coding all Strings (which are hard-coded in the source code) into string.xml
- - [ ] Translate the app into languages other than English
- - [X] Add custom notification ringtone and vibration options
- - [ ] Source code optimization and cleanup

 **The Noti Sender development team always welcomes your issues, PRs.**